openstack/keystone/doc/source/architecture.rst

 * :mod:`keystone.token.providers.base.Provider`
 * :mod:`keystone.trust.backends.base.TrustDriver`

-If you implement a backend driver for one of the Keystone services, you're expected to subclass from these classes.
+If you implement a backend driver for one of the keystone services, you're expected to subclass from these classes.

 Templated Backend
 -----------------

-Largely designed for a common use case around service catalogs in the Keystone project, a Catalog backend that simply expands pre-configured templates to provide catalog data.
+Largely designed for a common use case around service catalogs in the keystone project, a catalog backend that simply expands pre-configured templates to provide catalog data.

 Example paste.deploy config (uses $ instead of % to avoid ConfigParser's